 As you work on your penmanship, tracing paper is a must; it allows you to sketch over a letterform to perfect your techniques.
 A pad of Strathmore paper comes in a package of 50, and at nine inches wide, that’s plenty of space to trace.

 Once you’re ready to finalize your hand lettering, try doing so on a pad of Bristol sheets.
 The thick paper has an even surface that won’t break the flow of your letterforms.

-Make sure that your hand lettering is always straight with this six-inch rose brass ruler.
+Make sure that your hand lettering is always straight with this twelve-inch stainless steel ruler.

 Super Simple Hand Lettering: 20 Traceable Alphabets, Easy Projects, Practice Sheets & More!